 About the Author

 Born in Bombay, Rohinton Mistry has lived in Canada since 1975.
-His body of work was shortlisted for the 2011 Man Booker International Prize, and he was awarded the Neustadt International Prize for Literature in 2012.
+He was awarded the Trudeau Fellows Prize in 2004 and a Guggenheim Fellowship in 2005.
+Elected Fellow of the Royal Society of Literature in 2009, he was a finalist for the 2011 Man Booker International Prize and winner of the 2012 Neustadt International Prize for Literature.
+In 2016, he was invested into the Order of Canada.
 His work has been published in more than thirty-five languages.